 It is a great help, particularly to the children's confidence, if by the time they start school they are able to;

 Go to the toilet without assistance

-All children are encouraged to bring a healthy snack into school.
+All children are encouraged to bring a healthy snack and water bottle into school.

 On the first day of school, it would be useful for you to bring your child into school and for them to have;